-The differences between the U.S. federal statutory rate and our effective tax rates for 2016, 2015 and 2014 are primarily due to state income taxes.
-The increases in the effective tax rates over the three year period were primarily due to higher effective tax rates in certain state tax jurisdictions.
+The differences between the U.S. federal statutory income tax rate and our effective income tax rates for 2016 and 2015 are primarily due to state income taxes.
+The increase in the effective income tax rate for 2016 was primarily due to higher effective income tax rates in certain state tax jurisdictions.